jStimpert0430/fvwm-StarterKit/README.md

 * Created a standalone version of the "Fvwm99" theme(https://github.com/jStimpert0430/Fvwm99) as I feel there may be interest in just a Win2000-like environment for Fvwm without the rest of the project and it has given me an oppurtunity to really identify and isolate the project core from the theme files.
 It's also given me a chance to add a whole bunch of infostore variables in effort to make structure as generic and as easily rearranged as possible in case of future restructuring so it won't be such a collosal effort.

-For full core rewrite notes, see full patch notes here (https://github.com/jStimpert0430/fvwm-StarterKit/blob/main/DevNotes.md)
+For full core rewrite notes, see full patch notes [here.](https://github.com/jStimpert0430/fvwm-StarterKit/blob/main/DevNotes.md/)

 # New Themes, Styles, Taskbars, and Components
 * ### New Themes